WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

 has a capability to send a message to (D)ummy Bot.

-Each of these characters has an associated linked data document that represents them within the system which make use of [JSON-LD](https://json-ld.org/) and
+Each of these characters has an associated linked data document that represents them within the system, making use of [JSON-LD](https://json-ld.org/) and
 [Linked Data Signatures](https://w3c-dvcg.github.io/ld-signatures/).